AdobeDocs/commerce-frontend-core/src/pages/guide/themes/structure.md

       </td>
       <td colspan="1">This directory contains theme
         <code>less</code>
-         configuration files that invoke mixins for global elements from the Magento UI library, and
+         configuration files that invoke mixins for global elements from the UI library, and
         <code>theme.less</code>
          file which overrides the default variables values.
       </td>